nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Glossary

 * **cd**: Change directory command in terminal/command line. cd takes the name of the folder you want to navigate to as an argument.
 The full command is cd `your-directory`.
-* **Student Number**: Matriculation number of NUS student.
-In Class Manager, it must begin with the capital 'A', followed by 1 or more digits, and end with a single alphabetical character.
+* **Student Number**: Unique matriculation number of a NUS student.
+In Class Manager, it must begin with the letter 'A' or 'a', followed by 1 or more consecutive digits, and end with a single alphabetical character.
 Student Number must not be blank as well.
 * **Email**: Any valid electronic mail address, such as NUS email address (eXXXXXXX@u.nus.edu).
 * **CLI**: Command Line Interface.
 * **GUI**: Graphical User Interface.